jupyterlab/jupyterlab/tutorial/notebook.md

 [JupyterLab Walkthrough June 16, 2016 YouTube video](https://youtu.be/4Qm6oD_Rlw8?t=55m19s)

-The most complicated plugin included in the JupyterLab application is the Notebook plugin.
+The most complicated plugin included in the **JupyterLab application** is the **Notebook plugin**.
 The Notebook plugin provides a model and widgets for dealing with notebook files.

 The [NotebookWidgetFactory](http://jupyter.org/jupyterlab/classes/_notebook_notebook_widgetfactory_.notebookwidgetfactory.html) constructs a new [NotebookPanel](http://jupyter.org/jupyterlab/classes/_notebook_notebook_panel_.notebookpanel.html) from a model and populates the toolbar with default widgets.